Time Fairness in Online Knapsack Problems: Problem Preliminaries

 \textbf{Assumptions and additional notation.} We assume that the set of \textit{value densities} $\{ v_j / w_j \}_{j \in [n]}$ has bounded support, i.e.,~$v_j/w_j \in [L, U]$ for all $j$, where $L$ and $U$ are known.
-These are standard assumptions in the literature for many online problems, including $\OKP$, one-way trading, and online search; without them, the competitive ratio of any online algorithm is unbounded \cite{Marchetti:95, ZCL:08}.
-We also adopt a second assumption from the literature on $\OKP$, assuming that the weight of each individual item is sufficiently small compared to the knapsack's capacity, which is typically reasonable in practice \cite{ZCL:08}.
-This is a mild assumption that is necessary for any meaningful result.
-For the rest of this paper, we will assume WLOG that $B = 1$.
+These are standard assumptions in the literature for many online problems, including $\OKP$, one-way trading, and online search; without them, the competitive ratio of any online algorithm is unbounded \citep{Marchetti:95, ZCL:08}.
+We also adopt an assumption from the literature on $\OKP$, assuming that individual item weights are sufficiently small compared to the knapsack's capacity~\citep{ZCL:08}.
+This is reasonable in practice and necessary for a meaningful result.
+For the rest of the paper, we will assume WLOG that $B = 1$.
 We can scale everything down by a factor of $B$ otherwise.
-We let $z_j \in [0, 1]$ denote the \textit{knapsack utilization} when the $j$th item arrives, i.e. the fraction of the knapsack's total capacity that is currently filled with previously accepted items.
+Let $z_j \in [0, 1]$ denote the \textit{knapsack utilization} when the $j$th item arrives, i.e. the fraction of the knapsack's total capacity that is currently full.

-\textbf{Existing results.} Prior work on $\OKP$ has resulted in an optimal deterministic algorithm for the problem described above, shown by \citet{ZCL:08} in a seminal work using the framework of online threshold-based algorithms (\texttt{OTA}).
-In \texttt{OTA}, a carefully designed \textit{threshold function} is used to facilitate the decisions made at each time step.
-This threshold is specifically designed such that greedily accepting inputs whose values meet or exceed the threshold at each step provides a competitive guarantee.
-This algorithmic framework has seen success in the related online search and one-way trading problems \cite{Lee:22,Sun:21,Lorenz:08,ElYaniv:01} as well as $\OKP$ \cite{ZCL:08,sun2022online,Yang2021Competitive}.